 The future of HawkSoft will require the ability to access the internet.
 The internet is also required to do most insurance-related business today.

 HawkSoft 6 will be available for computers running supported Windows operating systems.
+HawkSoft 6 can be run on MacOS with the help of virtual machine hosting technology (see more here).
 Certain features in HawkSoft 6 are designed to be mobile-responsive and accessible through a web browser (such as Cloud Accounting), with more and more web-accessible features coming as we update HawkSoft 6.
 While the entirety of HawkSoft 6 may not be available at launch for any device, key features will be.

 HawkSoft 6 marks a key moment for HawkSoft and our grand plans for HawkSoft Cloud.
 The overall goal for HawkSoft Cloud is to free agency data so that it can be used in the right place and at the right time.
 Most insurance professionals using HawkSoft 6 will do so from the agency office or their home office, seated in front of a computer.
 They will need and be able to leverage the full range of features in the desktop HawkSoft 6 to accomplish their tasks.
 For outside sales staff or a contract accountant, they may be outside of the office and/or have little need for all that HawkSoft 6 can do.
 Those roles need specific tools or specific information.
 For the sales staff, they can access client and policy data from the field using Agent Portal.
 For that accountant, they can use Cloud Accounting tools within a web browser (completely independent of HawkSoft 6).

 Your agency data will be accessible when and where you need it.
 Eventually, the “where” might be entirely in a web browser.
 But HawkSoft 6 isn’t quite that version of HawkSoft.